Dakuku Peterside: Political career

 When he graduated from RSUST, he joined public service.
 He was first appointed Special Assistant to Governor of Rivers State Peter Odili on Student and Youth Affairs in August 1999 at the age of 29.

 Peterside was elected to the House of Representatives in 2011, and served between May 2011 and May 2015 as chairman, House Committee on Petroleum Resources (Downstream) where he had the privilege to oversight strategic National Oil and Gas establishments such as Petroleum Equalisation Fund, Petroleum Products Pricing Regulatory Agency, Pipelines and Products Marketing Company.
 He co-over sighted Petroleum Technology Development Fund.
 He led other legislators to sponsor and champion the Petroleum Industry Bill as chairman of the technical Committee of the House of Representatives.
 He presented a total of 36 scholar papers in five countries on the reform of Oil and Gas industry and government institutions in developing countries.

 Before serving as commissioner of Works, Peterside had served as Executive Director, Development and Leadership Institute 2003–2007, Senior Special Assistant to Governor of Rivers State on works (2003–2005), chairman, Opobo–Nkoro LGA (2002–2003), Special Assistant to Governor of Rivers State on Youths and Student Affairs (1999–2002).
 He also served concurrently on the Board of Centre for Black and African Arts and Culture.

 He served as Rivers State Commissioner of Works from October 2007 to January 2011.
 As Commissioner of works, he managed the largest construction portfolio ever in the history of state government's construction, supervising a total of 200 road projects (totaling 1,000 km), 5 flyover bridges, and 10 bridges in four years.

+n 2017, under Peterside's leadership, NIMASA and the Ministry of Transportation awarded a controversial $195 million maritime security contract to an Israeli firm, HLSI Security Systems and Technologies.
+The deal faced significant criticism from the Nigerian House of Representatives, which alleged a breach of internal security and a violation of local content laws.
+In May 2018, President Muhammadu Buhari ordered the termination of the contract and directed the National Security Adviser and the National Intelligence Agency to investigate how the firm obtained security clearance without an "End-User Certificate."

+In February 2020 NIMASA, under the leadership of Peterside, faced probe by the House of Representatives for allegedly failing to audit its account for six years.
 In March 2020, Nigerian President Muhammadu Buhari replaced Peterside with Bashir Y Jamoh as Director-General of NIMASA.